acri-nb/GeneticVariantsDB/README.md

 docker-compose up -d
 ```

 The app will be available at `http://[your-server-ip]:8090` in your web browser.
+Running the app may require elevated permissions.

 ### Sample Data and Testing